ML | Normal Equation in Linear Regression

 Normal Equation is an analytical approach to Linear Regression with a Least Square Cost Function.
 We can directly find out the value of θ without using Gradient Descent.
-Following this approach is an effective and a time-saving option when are working with a dataset with small features.
+Following this approach is an effective and time-saving option when working with a dataset with small features.
+Normal Equation method is based on the mathematical concept of Maxima & Minima in which the derivative and partial derivative of any function would be zero at the minima and maxima point.
+So, in Normal Equation method, we get the minimum value of the Cost function by finding its partial derivative w.r.t to each weight and equating it to zero.

 In the above equation,